polyadic/funcky-lexer/README.md

 ## Build a lexeme

-The `ILexemeBuilder` helps you to create the lexeme, it automates the position calculations.
+The `ILexemeBuilder` helps you to create the lexeme, it keeps the state and automates the position calculations.

 The most important function to investigate is the `Peek` function.
-It gives you the current character or `Option<char>.None` if you are at the end of the expression.
+It gives you the current (or any later) character or it will return `Option<char>.None` if you are at the end of the expression.

 ```cs
 Option<char> Peek(int lookAhead = 0);